MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/ai-services/chat-completion/function-calling.md

     > [!NOTE]
     > The one thing you don't need to worry about is the complexity of the return types.
 You'll notice that the return types are not serialized in the schema.
 This is because the model doesn't need to know the return type to generate a response.
 In the step 6, however, we'll see how overly verbose return types can impact the quality of the chat completion.

--   Parameter types

-    With the schema, you can specify the type of each parameter.
+2. **Parameter types** – With the schema, you can specify the type of each parameter.
 This is important for the model to understand the expected input.
 In the above example, the `size` parameter is an enum, and the `toppings` parameter is an array of enums.
 This helps the model generate more accurate responses.

     > [!TIP]
     > Avoid, where possible, using `string` as a parameter type.
 The model can't infer the type of string, which can lead to ambiguous responses.
 Instead, use enums or other types (e.g., `int`, `float`, and complex types) where possible.

-- Required parameters

-    You can also specify which parameters are required.
+3. **Required parameters** - You can also specify which parameters are required.
 This is important for the model to understand which parameters are _actually_ necessary for the function to work.
 Later on in step 3, the model will use this information to provide as minimal information as necessary to call the function.

     > [!TIP]
     > Only mark parameters as required if they are _actually_ required.
 This helps the model call functions more quickly and accurately.

-- Function descriptions

-    Function descriptions are optional but can help the model generate more accurate responses.
+4. **Function descriptions** – Function descriptions are optional but can help the model generate more accurate responses.
 In particular, descriptions can tell the model what to expect from the response since the return type is not serialized in the schema.
 If the model is using functions improperly, you can also add descriptions to provide examples and guidance.
 For example, in the `get_pizza_from_cart` function, the description tells the user to use this function instead of relying on previous messages.
 This is important because the cart may have changed since the last message.

     > [!TIP]
     > Before adding a description, ask yourself if the model _needs_ this information to generate a response.
 If not, consider leaving it out to reduce verbosity.
 You can always add descriptions later if the model is struggling to use the function properly.

-- Plugin name
-    As you can see in the serialized functions, each function has a `name` property.
+5. **Plugin name** – As you can see in the serialized functions, each function has a `name` property.
 Semantic Kernel uses the plugin name to namespace the functions.
 This is important because it allows you to have multiple plugins with functions of the same name.
 For example, you may have plugins for multiple search services, each with their own `search` function.
 By namespacing the functions, you can avoid conflicts and make it easier for the model to understand which function to call.
 Knowing this, you should choose a plugin name that is unique and descriptive.
 In the above example, the plugin name is `OrderPizza`.
 This makes it clear that the functions are related to ordering pizza.

     > [!TIP]
     > When choosing a plugin name, we recommend removing superfluous words like "plugin" or "service".
 This helps reduce verbosity and makes the plugin name easier to understand for the model.